mapbender/mapbender/docs/gitarchive/gitarchive.md

 ##### Option 2: use the configuration

-Within your `paramaters.yml` file add the following:
+Within your `parameters.yaml` file, add the following:

 ```yml
 mapbender.asset_overrides: